kuttysoftmy/ClaraVerse/codebase_readme.md

 - `glassmorphic`: Glass-like effect with backdrop blur
 - `scrollbar-thin`: Custom scrollbar styling
 - `animate-fadeIn`: Smooth fade-in animation

+## Troubleshooting Common Issues

+### Node Creation Issues
+- **Node not appearing in sidebar**: Ensure the node is properly registered in NodeRegistry.tsx
+- **Executor not running**: Check that the executor is imported in nodeExecutors/index.tsx
+- **Missing executor error**: Run `npm run node-cli validate` to check node integrity

+### Node Execution Issues
+- **"Unsupported node type" error**: Make sure the executor is properly registered
+- **Missing node outputs**: Check that the executor correctly calls `updateNodeOutput`
+- **Flow execution fails**: Use the debug panel to inspect the execution plan

+### Image Processing Issues
+- **Images not loading**: Check that image data is properly encoded as base64
+- **Model compatibility**: Ensure you're using a model that supports image processing (like llava)
+- **Large image issues**: Consider resizing or compressing images before processing

 ## Best Practices